pdefusco/MLOps_Patterns_1_Model_Factory/README.md

 The Model Factory pattern relies on the below foundations:

 * Heavy reliance on standardization and "dev ops" style continuous operations in the context of a governed, reproducible, and highly observable ML Ops environment.
-* An incremental workflow starting with a clear baseline and reproducible instances of subsequent model versions.
+* An incremental workflow starting with a clear baseline and a sequential workflow of model versions improving upon the baseline.
-* A continuous monitoring system based on logged model performance metrics that can flag outdated model versions with automated tests (e.g. an A/B test)
+* A continuous monitoring system that can flag outdated model versions with automated tests (e.g. an A/B test) based on logged model performance metrics.
-* Using pre-trained machine learning models, especially in the initial phases such as when deploying a model baseline.
+* Optionally, using pre-trained machine learning models, especially in the initial phases such as when deploying a model baseline.

 Some of the benefits of implementing this pattern in CML include: